HenryGau/SeattleWAHangoutPlan/Mt-Rainier-National-Park.md

  - hike 0.5 miles counter clock wise, visit The Myrtle Falls

-1:30PM drive down to Reflection lake, take photo
+1:00PM drive down to Reflection lake, take photo

-(Optional) 2:00PM visit
+(Optional) 1:30PM visit Logmire Museum and hike Trail of the Shadows (0.75 miles) on the way out

 2:00PM drive back to Seattle